mattsmi/clipsgo/README.md

 make just_clipsgo
 ```

-There are also targets for `test` and `coverage` to run the test suite (i.e. `make test` and `make coverage`).
+There are also targets for `test` and `coverage` in the Makefile to run the test suite
+(i.e. `make test` and `make coverage`).

 The `make` will result in an executable that creates a CLIPS shell much like the CLIPS software itself.

 To build a Go project that calls or uses clipsgo, you will need to use a command such as the following:
 `go build -ldflags "-r /usr/local/lib" .` .
 Note the location for the shared libraries is that used in the _make_ file.
 Change it as needed.

-For example, as you have a module resident in a directory called "go_clips_test", the following
+For example, assume you have a module resident in a directory called "go_clips_test", the following
 will set the environment and then build (i.e. compile) the module to an executable, which
 will be called "go_clips_test".